Cultural depictions of Elvis Presley: Art

 Elvis-related artwork, or those based on known earlier works focusing on Elvis.

 Andy Warhol

 Andy Warhol's "Portrait of Jean-Michel as David" (1986) is a silver-screen of artist Jean-Michel Basquiat which revisits Warhol's seminal 1963 painting "Double Elvis."
 It was sold at Sotheby's in New York City on 14 May 2014 for US$3,189,000.

 Known silkscreens by American artist Andy Warhol featuring the image(s) of Elvis Presley and their current location, including art museums worldwide, as well as prices met and identified buyers and/or sellers.
 Prices paid (at either auctions houses or privately) for ten of the silkscreens below, as of end of April 2020 total US$344,000,000.

+Bit coin

+Elvis Digital Art Collection at the Bitcoin Network by OrdinalsBot and IP project Royalty.